digital-asset/daml-katacoda/getting-started/build-and-run/6_use_app.md

 Play around more with the app at your leisure: create new users and start following more users.
 Observe when a user becomes visible to others - this will be important to understanding DAML’s privacy model later.

+> Note: If you want to see the code within this `create-daml-app` project click on the IDE tab or [check it out on GitHub](https://github.com/digital-asset/daml/tree/master/templates/create-daml-app).

 ## Congratulations on completing the first part of the Getting Started Guide!
 [Join our forum](https://discuss.daml.com) and share a screenshot of your accomplishment to [get your first of 3 getting started badges](https://discuss.daml.com/badges/125/it-works)!